teddyterminal/a-state-divided/README.md

 ## Personal Commentary on the Project

 This was a *tough* dataset.
 It is extremely unforgiving, since most of the data is new, uncleaned, and therefore prone to errors.
 A single mistake in a 10000-node plot destroys the entire file.
 There were multiple states that I would have loved to use in this study; Texas, North Carolina and Ohio come to mind.
-However, a few precincts were off left in their shapefiles.
+However, a few precincts were off in their shapefiles, so it became impossible to use them.

-It was not my original intention to be alone for the final project, but just made it significantly harder.
-My advice for future students of this class is categorically to avoid doing this project alone.
+It was not my original intention to be alone for the final project, and the data being what it was made it that much more difficult.
+That said, I essentially learned a new language in about two weeks doing this, and am really glad that I was able to put something nice-looking out given that I started late.